LSanten/LSanten.github.io/_mms-md/METAPHORICAL-RELATIONSHIPS-OF-ORGS.md

 ## We (or I) need to work on building a container to summarize the extractive or regenerative potential of social systems
 Here is an example of a table that investigates the "wrongdoing" or socially regenerative practices embodied by companies needed for the supply chain of the wind turbine owned by the Just Energy Hub at Olin College of Engineering (researched by Ashley Nicole Zarasua, Lily Mesri, Tara Birgani).
 This list is based one the [just transition principles](https://climatejusticealliance.org/just-transition/).

-I am currently wondering how to represent these scores and numbers in a visual container such as a flower with differently sized pedals.
+I am currently wondering how to represent these scores and numbers in a visual container such as a flower with differently sized pedals. **Do you have ideas?
+Please let me know! **

-If you want to hear more about

 ![](media/cleanshot_2024-08-06-at-11-54-49@2x.png)